Takata Airbag Recall Lawyer

 Exploding Airbag Recall

-Recalls for defective Takata airbags made by the major parts supplier first began in 2009.
+Recalls for defective Takata airbags made by the major parts supplier first began in 2008 when Honda recalled 4,000 Accords and Civics.
 The 2009 death of an Oklahoma woman killed by the shrapnel from a driverside airbag explosion prompted the initial recall.
 From 2002 until 2017, defective Takata airbags were installed in millions of vehicles by 34 different automakers.
 This resulted in what the National Highway Traffic Safety Administration (NHTSA) has called the largest and most complex recall in history.
 Recalled Takata airbags affected frontal airbags on both the driver’s side and passenger’s side of thousands of vehicle.
 If you have suffered injury from a defective Takata airbag, or a loved one has been killed, contact The Carlson Law Firm to discuss your case with a qualified Takata Airbag Recall Lawyer.

 With the media so consumed by the massive Takata airbag recall, now is the time to seek the advice of an attorney about your injuries.
 The Carlson Law Firm has more than 40 years of experience representing clients who were victims of defective products.
 The Takata airbag recall involves several vehicles throughout the world equipped with exploding airbags.
 When these airbags explode, metal shrapnel and other objects propel toward the face and neck of vehicle occupants.
 With nearly 40 million vehicles affected worldwide, it is one of the most monumental recalls in U.S. history.
 Contact our firm to discuss your case with a qualified Takata Airbag Recall Lawyer.